GerbenRienk/lctest/README.md

-some test, to see if we have the correct repository
+Some test, to see if we have the correct repository